by Jeffrey W. Hamilton

 C. The Priests against Jesus - Luke 20:19-22

 1. The question was not an honest one.
 It was an attempt to manipulate Jesus into make a statement they could exploit

 2. But Jesus knew them for what they were - Luke 20:23-26

 III.
-Craftiness is lying by not telling the whole truth
+Craftiness is lying by not disclosing the critical elements

 A. It was by craftiness that Satan deceived Eve - II Corinthians 11:3